 It could be set to Not Configured or Disabled.
 Double-click it to open its properties.

 Now set it to Enabled and check Download repair content and optional features directly from Windows Update instead of Windows Server Update Services (WSUS) option

 Click Apply.
 Exit Group Policy editor.
 Restart your computer.

 On boot, try to install .NET Framework again.

-Note: If you are running the Home edition of Windows 10, Group Policy editor will not be available for you.
-To achieve the same fix on Home edition, you’ll need to add GP Editor.
+Note: If you are running the Home edition of Windows 11/10, the Group Policy editor will not be available for you.
+To achieve the same fix on Home edition, you’ll need to first add GPEDIT to your Windows.